toraora/sfbanorcalarml.org/content/news/season-2023/2023-04-26-roster-roommates.md

 **A few reminders**

-All team information and announcements are posted at http://sfbanorcalarml.org/.
+All team information and announcements are posted on our [homepage](/).
 If you have recently joined the team, you can go there to see an archive of old emails and announcements.